-Depending on your destination, having a small "emergency fund" of \$50-\$100 (in small denominations) may be worth considering.
+Depending on your destination, having a small "emergency fund" of \$50-\$100 in and some travelers checks (in small denominations) may be worth considering.
 You may want to withdraw money at the airport upon arrival, since banks may be closed if you arrive on a weekend.
 More information is available in the Financial Information section of this handbook (p.
 16).